-Personal recourse provisions in loan documents state that, if the borrower defaults on its loan payments and if any pledged collateral is insufficient to repay the outstanding principal and interest amount still owed on the loan, then the lender can hold the borrower personally responsible for the payment.
+Personal recourse provisions in loan documents state that, if the borrower defaults on its loan payments and the pledged collateral is insufficient to repay the outstanding amount, then the lender can hold the borrower personally responsible for the payment.

-This means that the borrower’s personal assets, including bank accounts, investments, and wages, could be at risk in the event of a default.
+This means that the borrower’s personal assets, including bank accounts and investments, could be at risk in the event of a default.

 If a loan agreement or a promissory note includes a “due on demand” provision, it means that the lender has the right to demand payment in full at any time if certain conditions are met.
 Essentially, due on demand agreements put the control squarely in the lender’s hands.